jundalisay/spblist/content/en/research/einstein/relativity/section-19.md

 The “gravitational mass”* is also a characteristic constant [G] for the body.

-> *Superphysics Note: Here, Einstein subtly hacks Newton by converting his 'mass' into 'gravitational  mass'.
-This is in order to make room for his new idea which he calls 'inertial mass' which in Superphysics is 'electromagnetic potential'
+{{< n n="Here, Einstein subtly hacks Newton by converting his 'mass' into 'gravitational  mass'.
+This is in order to make room for his new idea which he calls 'inertial mass' which in Superphysics is 'electromagnetic potential'" >}}

 From these, 2 relations follows: